danishsk4/Foodies.com/README.md

 - User Experience Optimization: A user-friendly interface ensures intuitive navigation, making it easy for users to explore recipes and content effortlessly.

-## here's how Foodies is constructed:
+## Here's how Foodies is constructed:

 - HTML Structure: Foodies starts with a solid HTML foundation, ensuring semantic and accessible content structure.